ethanjyoung/ethanjyoung.github.io/_pages/about.md

 My Erdős number is 4, and the shortest path is given by

-<center>Paul Erdős — Fan Chung — Andrea L. Bertozzi — Mason A. Porter — Ethan Young.</center>
+<div style="text-align: center;">Paul Erdős — Fan Chung — Andrea L. Bertozzi — Mason A. Porter — Ethan Young.</div>

 You can reach me at ethan \[dot\] young \[at\] ucla \[dot\] edu.